Suri312006/undergradthesis/5-results.typ

 to form its signature, which is why it's in the same ballpark as the signature creation we saw earlier.

-The high standard deviation in Keypair objects and Security context creation happens from the unpredictable time it takes for the kernel to create an object on disk.
-The reason keypairs are almost 2x more expensive since they create two separate objects, one for the signing key, and one for the verifying key.
+The high standard deviation in Keypair objects and Security context creation happens from the unpredictable time it takes for the kernel to create an object.
+The reason keypairs are almost 2x more expensive because two separate objects are created, one for the signing key, and one for the verifying key.
+Performance gains would only be possible from optimizing how the kernel creates obejcts.